SCIENCE. POLITICS. STORYTELLING.

 Bio

 In 2007, Sheril co-founded Science Debate and served as Executive Director from 2015-2022.
-Science Debate, now Science on the Ballot within the National Science Policy Network, is a nonpartisan, nonprofit organization working with citizens across the nation to get presidential, state, and local candidates on record on science policy prior to election day.
-She has been a Presidential Leadership Scholar, a Marshall Memorial Fellow, a legislative NOAA Sea Grant Knauss Fellow in the U.S. Senate with Senator Bill Nelson (D-FL) and a Next Generation Fellow through the Robert Strauss Center for International Security and Law.
+Science Debate, now Science on the Ballot within the National Science Policy Network, is a nonpartisan, nonprofit organization working with citizens across the nation to get presidential, state, and local candidates on record on science policy prior to Election Day.
+She has been a Presidential Leadership Scholar, a Marshall Memorial Fellow, a legislative NOAA Sea Grant Knauss Fellow in the U.S. Senate with Senator Bill Nelson and a Next Generation Fellow through the Robert Strauss Center for International Security and Law.
 She speaks internationally about science communication and has appeared as a thought leader at events like TEDGlobal and Ciudad de las Ideas.

 In 2023, Sheril was awarded a regional Emmy by the The National Academy of Television Arts and Sciences for Serving Up Science.
 She has been featured in documentary films about science and society and her writing appears in publications such as Bloomberg and The Atlantic, frequently covering topics from climate change to parenthood.
 Her work has been published in scientific journals including Science and Nature and she is featured in the anthology The Best American Science Writing 2010.
 Sheril has been a guest on news programs like CNN and Fox News and interviewed in magazines such as Vanity Fair.
-She has also hosted blogs at Discover, Scientific American and Wired, as well as the weekly NPR podcast Serving Up Science.
-She holds MSc degrees in marine biology and policy and is currently a PhD candidate in community sustainability at Michigan State University.
-Her research focuses on how senior congressional staffers in the U.S. Senate and House of Representatives make decisions about science and policy.
+She has also hosted blogs at Discover, Scientific American, and Wired, as well as the weekly NPR podcast Serving Up Science.
+She holds a Ph.D. in community sustainability and two master's degrees in marine biology and policy.

-Read more about what Sheril is up to in the Bush Center's 2023 Q&A.
+Read more about what Sheril is up to in the Bush Center's Q&A.

 PBS Series